privacore/helppages-findx/en/privacycontrol.md

-# Findx Privacy Control browser extensions
+# Findx Privacy Control browser extension

 The Findx Privacy Control browser extensions are available for the three most popular browsers: Firefox, Chrome and Safari